 Choosing between an open-source, commercial or custom-written website

-johna by | March 5, 2013 | Web Development Computers & Internet
+by johna | March 5, 2013 | Web Development Computers & Internet

 This article is aimed at professional organisations rather than Joe Bloggs who wants to build a website for his plumbing business or start selling his handcrafted soap online.
 It is also from the biased opinion of a developer of custom-written applications.